francosalvucci14/my_dots/README.md

 - bufferline -- for buffers
 - Trobule -- for trouble window
 - format-on-save -- autoformatter on save
+- nvim-dap -- for DAP
+- nvim-dap-ui -- UI like VSCode for DAP
+- nvim-dap-python -- DAP for Python
+- coc -- host LS
+- coc-python -- COC exts for Python

 <!--After this, I switched to [LazyVim](https://github.com/LazyVim/LazyVim/tree/main) (and for now I use the preset configuration, then maybe I will change)-->